-We’ve discussed what Ancestry see as sharing your tree i.e. through their website.
+We’ve discussed what Ancestry views as sharing your tree i.e. through their website.
 You can also distribute your tree as a gedcom file that you export out of Ancestry.
-We’ll provide a walkthrough in another post.

 If the person you’ve invited says they did not receive an email, ask them to check their spam or promotions folder.

 Looking For An E-Book On Building Your Ancestry Tree?

 Our e-book on building your family tree with Ancestry.com is available on Amazon at a budget price.

 If you would like to watch some short video tutorials that walk through using Ancestry features step-by-step, browse through the DataMiningDNA YouTube channel.